lukamiletic95/papers/State machine replication.md

 * *C - Client*
 * *SR - Server replica*

 In *Figure #*, it can be noticed that a client is still provided with a single service.
 On the other hand, there are many server replicas that provide that particular service.
 They are completely transparent to a client.
-Due to that, there must exist a defined protocol that coordinates client interactions with server replicas.
+Due to that, there must exist a defined protocol that coordinates client interactions with server replicas.[^1]

 Let us consider a following situation: client *C* connects to a server replica *SR*, and communicates with it in order to obtain responses and send requests.
 Throughout time, that *SR* becomes faulty (e.g. crashes and is no longer available).
 The aforementioned protocol must re-connect a client to another server replica, which will then continue to provide the client with responses, with all that being completely transparent to the client.
 Question arises - *"How will the new server replica know what the last one was doing?"*.
 Additionally, all *SR* can potentially provide the service to different clients.